talipapa/coconut_campsite/README.md

 PENDING
 The booking is unpaid

+CASH_PENDING
+The booking is cash and is pending

 PAID (Only for online transaction)
 The booking is paid using online payment methods

+CASH_CANCELLED
+The booking is cancelled (status only available for cash payment method)

 VOIDED
 The booking is refunded